nickcox/cd-extras/docs/configuration.md

   - When truthy, `cdr` and `cdf` will treat the argument as a literal path if no matching recent or frecent entry is found.
 - _MaxRecentDirs_: `[uint16] = 120`
-  - Maximum number of entries in the recent locations datastore.
-Once the limit is reached, the least recently used non-bookmarked directories are discarded.
+  - Normal maximum number of entries in the recent locations datastore.
+Every bookmark is retained, so bookmarks can make the total exceed this value.
+Any remaining capacity is used for the most recently entered non-bookmarked directories.
 - _MaxRecentCompletions_: `[uint16] = 60`
   - Default number of results returned by `Get-RecentLocation`, `Get-FrecentLocation`, and related completions.